-When she took this form of Parvati, she was a goddess: the adopted daughter of a mountain and a being which is best understood by the word "nymph" (an "aspara," the spirit of a cloud or water).
-She was one of three sisters: her other sisters devoted also themselves to Shiva, and to demonstrate their devotion ate only a single leaf for their food every day.
+When Shakti took the form of Parvati, she was a Deva: the adopted daughter of a mountain and a being which is best understood by the word "nymph" (an "aspara," the spirit of a cloud or water).
+She was one of three sisters: Her adopted sisters devoted also themselves to Shiva, and to demonstrate their devotion ate only a single leaf for their food every day.
 This represented the very minimum required for life (for a creature like they were: the cross-breed of a mountain and a nymph).
-But Sati knew her true nature (as a Goddess - and as Shakti), and thus she required no food at all - she only required the love of Shiva.
-She gave up eating entirely, to gain the attention of Shiva and demonstrate her true nature to him.
-Her starvation gained the attention of her parents and sisters, too; astonished and overawed, though they had known she was a Goddess, they did not really understand it - now they understood her true nature, and even saw she was Shakti, Love itself.
+But Sati knew Her true nature (as a Deva - and as Shakti), and thus she required no food at all - She only required the love of Shiva.
+She gave up eating entirely, to gain the attention of Shiva and demonstrate Her true nature to him.
+Her starvation gained the attention of her parents and sisters, too; astonished and overawed, though they had known she was a Deva, they did not really understand it - now they understood her true nature, and even saw she was Shakti, Love itself.

 She was first called by them Aparna, one who eats nothing.
 Then they called her Uma!
 The name implies a combination of "Oh, mother!"
 "Oh, beautiful!"
 (Shakti is a "mother" of all beings, and is "beautiful"), this is an exclamation similar to the English "Oh, don't!"
 (Parvati's austerity seemed unnecessarily cruel, but in fact was required to gain the attention of Shiva, and preserve Parvati's life).
 This was an exclamation of beauty, splendor and tranquility - in so many more ways than these, the name represents the moment when her family understood her true nature.